-General Capital Projects (Table 6.8):
+Table 6.8

-In the General Capital Projects are funded by the General Capital (Gen Cap) Fund.
+General Capital Projects: In the General Capital Projects are funded by the General Capital (Gen Cap) Fund.
 Funding for these projects is primarily a result of the allocation of General Fund support, real estate excise tax (REET), municipal financing, and grants.
 Within the General Capital Fund most projects are identified individually such as replacement of athletic fields, development of master plans, and major trail replacement projects.
 These are typically large and costly projects that require design, permitting and a competitive bid process.

-Repair and Replacement (Table 6.9) AND Ecological Restoration Projects (Table 6.10)
+Table 6.9 Table 6.10

-Parks has a large number of small capital improvement projects that do not warrant being identified in the CIP as separate projects.
-Examples include parking lot repaving, minor trail improvements, irrigation repair, landscape restoration, urban forest maintenance, etc. These are divided into repair and replacement for built things and ecological restoration for grown things.
+Repair and Replacement (Table 6.9) & Ecological Restoration Projects (Table 6.10): Parks has a large number of small capital improvement projects that do not warrant being identified in the CIP as separate projects.
+Examples include parking lot repair, minor trail improvements, irrigation repair, landscape restoration, urban forest maintenance, etc. These are divided into repair and replacement for built things and ecological restoration for grown things.